The culture is alive

 Changes Require New Perspectives

-With this insight into the organisational culture, a solid foundation has been formed for initiating the organisational changes, which is based on a basic understanding of and insight into the various formations of opinion in the organisation, which are valuable in relation to getting new initiatives and changes to live and flourish in the organisation.
+With insight into the organisational culture, a solid foundation is formed for initiating the organisational changes, which is based on a basic understanding of and insight into the various formations of opinion in the organisation, which are valuable in relation to getting new initiatives and changes to live and flourish in the organisation.

 Organisations are alive, and we humans think and make decisions very differently and thus do not act alike.
 Our motives are very different and not always rational.
 In other words, we do not always act and react as predetermined – without this insight and understanding, most cultural and organisational changes will not be fully successful.